 Students will get basic information about literary communication and the character of a literary work.
 Special attention will be paid to basic elements of poetry, fiction and drama.
 The aim of the course is also to sustain student's abilities of literary analysis and interpretation.

-What is literature?
+Brief outline of the course: What is literature?
 What are English Literary Studies?
 A model for Literary Communication.
 Literary HIstory, Poetics and Genre, Lit.
-Theory, Theme, Language in Literature, Fiction/Prose: story and discourse, story and plot, space character, narrators and narrative situations, Fiction/Prose: Narrative Modes, Representation of Consciousness, Time, Types of Prose Fiction, Drama: Text and Theatre, Information Flow, Structure, Space, Time, Characters, Types of Utterance in drama, types of stage, dramatic sub-genres, Poetry: types of poetry, prosodic features, verse forms and stanza forms
+Theory, Theme, Language in Literature, Fiction/Prose: story and discourse, story and plot, space character, narrators and narrative situations, Fiction/Prose: Narrative Modes, Representation of Consciousness, Time, Types of Prose Fiction, Drama: Text and Theatre, Information Flow, Structure, Space, Time, Characters, Types of Utterance in drama, types of stage, dramatic sub-genres, Poetry: types of poetry, prosodic features, verse forms and stanza forms SEMINARS BASb SINGLE MAJORS Seminar readings will be made available via MS Teams.
+Students are required to read each week's text BEFORE the seminar session.
+Students are required to bring a copy of the reading material to class.
+WEEK 1: Introductory session.